 Creating an image slider and placing it on a page

-Creating a new font class in CSS and applying to specific parts of the site
+Creating a new font class in CSS and applying it to specific parts of the site

 Updating the homepage with links to new content

 Define Content Structure & Proposed Setup Before Development

 Now it’s time to set up a workflow for the use cases that you came up with.
 As an example, let’s use placing an Image Slider on a page and then linking photos and thumbnails.
 A basic workflow is as follows:

 1. Navigate to the page that you want to drop the Image Slider.

 2. Click the "+ADD" button within the Main Content Zone and find the Image Slider Module from the list provided.

 3. Within the module, hit "New" to add the first image in your slider.
 Once the main idea is linked, you can follow the same process for the thumbnail image.

 4. Hit "Save & New" to link the second photo in the slider.

 5. Once all images have been linked, hit "Save & Close."
 Then "Publish."

 The workflow for each use case should be intuitive for your content editor and should be planned out before any development begins.

 On-going Best Practices & Planning

 Content organization is key at this stage.
 Within a couple of years into a site’s life cycle, files and folders can start to get messy, which can be very frustrating for anyone trying to navigate through it or manage it.
-By setting content editors up with an organization structure (uniform naming conventions, folder structures, etc.) it will be hard for them to deviate in the future.
+By setting content editors up with an organizational structure (uniform naming conventions, folder structures, etc.) it will be hard for them to deviate in the future.

 Plan for the Future Now

 Build modules that are reusable to make future expandability easy.
 Your content editors will definitely thank you when it’s time to expand and grow their site.
 It lessens the learning curve of having to adapt to completely new functionality.

 Examples of ways to make a reusable module include: